 At the elementary school level, a student’s homework often provides opportunities for parent involvement and represents a link between home and school.
 Ask about a school’s approach to homework.
 How much homework is assigned by grade?
 What types of assignments are typically given?
 Is homework assigned over weekends and vacations?
 Does the amount of homework vary by teacher or does the teaching staff subscribe to the same homework philosophy?

 The Waterford Lower School recognizes the importance of collaboration between home and school in the healthy development of the whole child.
 Homework assignments offer practice, application, and extension of topics introduced in the classroom.
 Appropriate amounts of homework establish habits of learning, and homework is assigned Monday through Thursday.
 A significant amount of this homework time is spent reading and once a month students enjoy a “Read With Me Night,” when families spend their child’s entire homework time reading together.
-(Time spent on homework per evening by class-- Kindergarten: 20 minutes, Class I: 30 minutes, Class II: 40 minutes, Class III: 50 minutes, Class IV: 60 minutes, Class V: 75 minutes)
+(Time spent on homework per evening by class-- Class I: 10 minutes, Class II: 20 minutes, Class III: 30 minutes, Class IV: 40 minutes, Class V: 50 minutes)